david-rockwood/fimpad/README.md

 You can initialte star mode by opening a block with [[[system*]]]

 Upon generation, the rest of the chat tags will be normalized to be star mode chat tags, and tags that are automaically created for that block will be star mode chat tags.

-The one thing tag that you cannot put in a star mode chat block is a star mode chat tag.
-Any star mode chat tag found in any chat block, star mode or not, will be applied as a chat tag.

 ## Chat Blocks As Functions